knguyen88/coderticket/README.md

 * [ ] Users can create ticket types for that event.
 * [x] Users can create venues.
 * [ ] An event must have at least one `ticket_type` defined before it can be published. **HINT**: This is a good candidate for a unit test.
-* [ ] User can see a list of events he or she has created.
+* [x] User can see a list of events he or she has created.
 * [ ] Users can edit their event after creation.
 But only the user who created the event can edit the event. **HINT**: This is a good candidate for a controller test.

 ### Optional Stories

 * [ ] Users can log in with Facebook.
 * [ ] Users receive an email when they have purchased a ticket.
-* [a] Users can see "related events" when browsing an event.
+* [x] Users can see "related events" when browsing an event.
 Related events should belong to the same category and be in the same region.
-* [a] User A can allow User B to edit User A's event.
+* [x] User A can allow User B to edit User A's event.
 In other words, an event owner can assign other people to be "event admins".
 * [a] Ticket types have an optional "minimum" purchase quantity. ([Example Screenshot](http://i.imgur.com/DOYtAR0.png))
 * [ ] Events are automatically labeled as "Hot".
 "Hot" events should have a red border or some sort of visual flourish.
 The event title should also be prefixed with "**HOT:**".
 * [ ] Instead of showing all of the events on the main page, an "admin" user can dictate the events that show up on the main page.